Why Design Matters

 - The Design Economy 2018

 But we do need to contend with all of these problems, and every smaller one leading up to them.
 Maybe recognizing that is our first big challenge.
 Maybe generating the collective will-power, or a little less ambivalence to doing anything about them, would be our second.
+Canadians are really great at identifying problems, being a bit vocal about them and then doing nothing.
+But we need to do something.
+For one, from a business perspective the world is a competitive place.
+For another, the world needs us to do the right things and not just keep carrying on like we have.
 Just start designing a better anything.
 Only after we’ve done that will we really see the value of design and I can almost guarantee that it will have value, just maybe not a price tag.
+As legendary designer (and Canadian) Bruce Mau once quipped “Start Anywhere”.

 Cheers, dear Reader, and congratulations for making it this far.
 At least I didn’t once use the word innovation.
-Seriously.
+Seriously, I didn’t.